 - 1 tablespoon grated fresh ginger

 - 1 tablespoon unsalted butter , cut into pieces

 - Crystal Sugar

-Gently toss together berries, tapioca, zest and juice, ginger and sugar.
-Pour mixgure into chilled crust and dot filling with butter.
+- Gently toss together berries, tapioca, zest and juice, ginger and sugar.
+Pour mixture into chilled crust and dot filling with butter.

-Recipe Tara Teaspoon, Photograpy Maura McEvoy.
+Recipe Tara Teaspoon, Photography Maura McEvoy.
 LHJ 10/11